Rosemary LaPlanche

 Rosemary E. LaPlanche (October 11, 1923 – May 6, 1979) was an American beauty queen and actress.
-She won Miss California three years in a row (1939-1941), and won Miss America in 1941.
+She won Miss California three years in a row (1939–1941), and won Miss America in 1941.

 Early life

 LaPlanche moved to southern California from Kansas with her mother and sister, Louise LaPlanche, at a very early age.
-Louise also became an actress.

 Career

 LaPlanche, who lived in Los Angeles, California, was Miss California in 1939, 1940 and 1941.

 She was a finalist in 1939 and runner-up to Miss America in 1940.
 A new rule after her victory disallowed contestants from competing at the national level more than once.

 LaPlanche became an actress, signing with RKO after she won the Miss America title.
 She appeared in films such as Angels' Alley and in episodes of television programs like The Donna Reed Show.
 She and her husband had a daily TV program, the Harry Koplan-Rosemary LaPlanche Show, on KHJ in Hollywood.